-- Depending on how dark you tint your dog’s fur, it usually takes 4 to 6 weeks before it completely washes out and your dog’s fur is back to its normal color.
+- Depending on how dark you tint your dog’s fur, it usually takes 4 to 6 weeks to completely wash out.

 Pictures Of Dog Fur Colors… For Inspiration!

-Enjoy the following links to photos of DIY dog hair dye experiments — some gone wrong; some are oh so right.
+Enjoy the following links to photos of DIY dog hair dye experiments — some went wrong, and some are oh so right!